EthanHarv/APS/README.md

 # Auto Player Stats

+THIS APPLICATION IS NO LONGER RELEVENT OR SUPPORTED.
+USE https://github.com/EthanHarv/HypixelStats INSTEAD.

 Very janky, just something I threw together in a 6 hour marathon for fun.

 Updates coming to make MUCH more dynamic - selectable endpoints (for different gamemodes) and layouts!